 The first two years, featured Commonwealth Offices Cricket Club (Commonwealth 1920) a local Guyanese centric recreational cricket team.
 It provided the opposition to a team selected from amongst the ACCA affiliated member clubs.

-The event attracts donations and some sponsorship that provides the funds used to cover the cost of the player’s refreshment, lunch, and individual players trophies.
-The primary sponsor has been The Wimbledon Brewery Company Limited which provides a selection of beers for the players consumption; post-match.
-The competition’s main trophy is presented to the winning team after each match for a photographic session and then returned to the safekeeping of the brewery.
+The event attracts donations and some sponsorship which provides the funds used to cover the cost of the player’s refreshment, lunch, and individual player trophies.
+In 2019, The Wimbledon Brewery Company Limited decided to withdraw it support as the primary sponsor.
+The competition’s main trophy is presented to the winning team after each match for a photographic session and then returned to the safekeeping of the Chairman of the ACCA.

-The Merton Cup continues to evolve and new ideas and support are always welcome to ensure that it has relevance and adds some value to the future prosperity of cricketers; recreationally and to those with aspirations to pursue playing the game at a higher level.
-In particular, the aspiration is to encourage young cricketers from African Caribbean background.
+The Merton Cup continues to evolve and new ideas and support are always welcome to ensure that it remains relevant and adds some value to the future prosperity of cricketers; recreationally and to those with aspirations to pursue playing the game at a higher level.
+In particular, the aspiration is to encourage young cricketers of African Caribbean heritage.